ccao-data/model-res-avm/README.md

     affect assessed property values](#choices-made).
 -   [An outline of ongoing data quality issues that affect assessed property values](#ongoing-issues).
--   [Instructions to replicate our model and results using open data](#installation).
+-   [Instructions to replicate our model and results using sample data](#installation).

 The repository itself contains code for the Computer Assisted Mass